David Horowitz: Responses to Horowitz's views

-In a 2011 review of anti-Islamic activists in the US, the Southern Poverty Law Center identified Horowitz as one of 10 people in the United States' "Anti-Muslim Inner Circle".
-He has been described as one of the most important personalities and public funders of the international counter-jihad movement.

 Personal life

-Horowitz has been married four times.
+Horowitz was married four times.
 He married Elissa Krauthamer, in a Yonkers, New York, synagogue on June 14, 1959.
 They had four children together: Jonathan Daniel, Ben, Sarah Rose (deceased) and Anne.
 Sarah died in March 2008 at age 44 from Turner syndrome-related heart complications.
 She had been a teacher, writer and human rights activist.
 She is the subject of Horowitz's 2009 book, A Cracking of the Heart.

 Horowitz's son, Ben, is a technology entrepreneur, investor, and co-founder, along with Marc Andreessen, of the venture capital firm Andreessen Horowitz.

-Horowitz's second marriage, to Sam Moorman, ended in divorce.
+Horowitz's second marriage in 1984, to Sam Moorman, ended in divorce within less than a year.
 On June 24, 1990, Horowitz married Shay Marlowe in an Orthodox Jewish ceremony.
 They divorced.

-Horowitz's fourth and present marriage is to April Mullvain.
+Horowitz's fourth and final marriage was to April Mullvain.
+The couple met in the mid-1990s, and married two years later.
+He and April lived in horse country northwest of Los Angeles, where she rescues abused horses and provides equine educational programs.

 Horowitz, in 2015, described himself as an agnostic.

+Horowitz died from cancer at his home in Parker, Colorado, on April 29, 2025, at the age of 86.